2008linchungpin/Future-engineers-Fire-On-All-Cylinders/README.md

 ## Introduces of Electromechanical Components

 GA25-371 Dc Gear Motor：Drives the rear wheels of the vehicle in order to control it move forward and backward.

 MG90S-Metal Gear Micro Servo Motor：Force the mechanical structure to let the vehicle turn.

 Lithium Polymer：Provides electricities for the Raspberry and other electromechanical components.

 L293D Motor Driver: Controls GA25-371 Dc Gear Motor to turn clockwise, conterclockwise, and alter the direction of it.

 ADIO-DC36V5A Switching Power Adapter：Stable the electricity that the lithium polymer provides

 jmdo.96c OLED display：To show some specific numerical data of the Raspberry.

 Tcs34725 RGB Color Sensor：To dectect lines and calculate the laps the vehicle had passed.

 Raspberry pi Camera (G)：Images collecting and identifying.

+Arduino Ultrasonic Sensor : Calculate the length between the wall and the vehicle.

 Raspberry Pi 4：In charge of all the models of vehicle controllers.

 ## Diary Log